 How to Use This Medicine

-- A nurse or other trained health professional will give you this medicine.
-Your doctor will prescribe your exact dose, and how often it should be given.
+- A nurse or other health provider will give you this medicine.
+Your doctor will prescribe your exact dose, and tell you how often it will be given.
 This medicine is given as a shot into one of your muscles, or into a vein.

-- Call your doctor, pharmacist, or home health caregiver for instructions.
+- Missed dose: Call your doctor, pharmacist, or home caregiver for instructions.